Musée Toulouse-Lautrec: The Bishop's Palace

 Later Bishops modified the palace by adding a new residence, a chapel and a French-style garden. and filled the interior with mosaics and art.
 In 1905, when the Cathedral and its properties were officially nationalised, and the Palace was given to the city of Albi for use as a museum.

-The Toulouse-Lautrec Museum
+Collections

 In 1922 the museum received an important collection of works by Henri de Toulouse-Lautrec, donated by his mother.
 The collection includes his last painting, Examination at the School of Medicine, from 1901.

 The museum houses over a thousand works by and about Toulouse-Lautrec.
 It is based on a donation by Toulouse-Lautrec's mother after his death in 1901.